José Luiz Penna

 José Luiz de França Penna (born 27 December 1945) is a Brazilian businessman, musician and politician.
 He is a former member of the Chamber of Deputies and is leader of the Green Party.

+Biography

+José Luiz Penna was born in Natal, Brazil.
+He joined the Free Music Seminar at the Federal University of Bahia.
+He joined the Communist Party and, for a long time, made a living playing at night as a drummer in a rock band.